Minimizing Visual Fatigue

 - Viewing Angle

 Screen flicker refers to repeated changes in display light intensity.
-It is caused by several factors including, but not limited to, voltage fluctuations.
-Reducing flicker minimizes eye strain and headaches.
-ThinkCentre AIO allows users to use high-frequency display modes that can effectively reduce flicker.
+It is caused by several factors including voltage fluctuations.
+Reducing the flicker can minimize eye strain and headaches.